Back to services

 Interventions

 • Trauma-focused interventions: Research has found there are high rates of childhood and adult trauma within the population of people with psychosis.
 Furthermore, the experience of psychosis can be traumatic for many people.
 Such experiences can lead to the development of post-traumatic stress disorder (PTSD).
-Interventions, including trauma-focused CBT, are provided for people with active symptoms of psychosis who also have PTSD.
+Interventions are provided for people with active symptoms of psychosis who also have PTSD.
+PICuP has specialist expertise in treating PTSD in psychosis using trauma-focused CBT , Eye movement desensitization and reprocessing ( EMDR ) and Narrative Exposure Therapy (NET).
 Individual therapy sessions last between 60 and 90 minutes and are held weekly or fortnightly for a period of nine to 12 months.
-The therapy aims to promote understanding, reduce symptoms and lessen the distress
+The therapy aims to promote understanding, reduce symptoms and lessen the distress .

-• Therapeutic groups: When capacity allows, clients may be invited to attend psychological therapy groups such as a compassionate focused therapy group or bipolar disorder group while they are on the waiting list to receive individual therapy.
-They involve six to eight weekly sessions with two therapists, with four to six people per group.
-The main aims of the groups are for people to gain a better understanding of the CBT model, to learn strategies for coping and self-management of their symptoms, develop the ability to self-soothe and be self-compassionate, and to gain support from others with similar problems.
-The format is a mixture of information giving, group discussion and worked exercises
+• Groups: When capacity allows, clients may be invited to attend psychological therapy groups or psychoeducational workshops while they are on the waiting list to receive individual therapy or alongside their therapy .
+The main aims of the se group interventions are for people to gain a better understanding of the CBT model, to learn strategies for coping and self-management of their symptoms, develop the ability to self-soothe and be self-compassionate, and to gain support from others with similar problems.
+The format is a mixture of information giving, group discussion and worked exercises .

-• Cognitive behavioural based family intervention: The intervention is designed to help those with psychosis and their families improve how they cope, problem-solve specific difficulties, manage the emotional impact of psychosis on family members, reduce stress, improve support networks and address issues of relapse prevention.
-Therapy sessions are one-hour long and service users and their carers are usually seen together on a fortnightly basis for 10 sessions, over a period of three months to one year.
+• Cognitive Behavioural Based Family Intervention: The intervention is designed to help those with psychosis and their families improve how they cope, problem-solve specific difficulties, manage the emotional impact of psychosis on family members, reduce stress, improve support networks and address issues of relapse prevention.
+Therapy sessions are one-hour long and clients and their carers are usually seen together on a fortnightly basis for 10 sessions, over a period of three months to one year.
 Therapy is delivered by two trained therapists with expertise in family intervention.
-Sessions are offered at the clinic or the person’s home, depending on the family’s preferences and the availability of staff
+Sessions are offered at the clinic or the person’s home, depending on the family’s preferences and the availability of staff.

 Eligibility criteria